KillianMeersman/KillianMeersman/README.md

 I'm Killian: Software engineer & chronic overthinker.

-## I can...
+## I...
-- **Write** Python, Javascript & Golang.
-I'm familiar with Rust and learn other languages as necessary. 🐍
+- **Write code** in Python, Javascript & Golang.
+Also familiar with Rust & C++, learning other languages as necessary. 🐍
-- **Develop for the web** with FastAPI, Vue 3 and Go.
-With Postgresql & Redis as my preferred databases. 🏗
+- **Develop for the web** with FastAPI, Vue 3, Go, Postgresql & Redis. 🌐
-- **Provision infrastructure** using Terraform, cloud-init & the good old shell.
+- **Provision infrastructure** using Terraform, cloud-init & a good old shell. 🏗
-- **Deploy** containerized applications with Docker, Kubernetes & Serverless solutions such as Cloud Run. 🐳
+- **Deploy** applications with Docker, Kubernetes & serverless. 🐳
+- **Secure** platforms using industry-standard practices of defense-in-depth & proactive penetration testing.

 ## Currently working on...
 - [Just Russel](https://justrussel.com) - Helping Just Russel scale by ensuring its platform & infrastructure keep up with ever-increasing demand.